uds-lsv/afro-maft/README.md

 **Sentiment Analysis**: To obtain the sentiment classification dataset, please download it from [this repository](https://github.com/hausanlp/NaijaSenti)

 ### Training/Experiments
-To perform MAFT or LAFT, we have provided the training scripts
+To perform MAFT or LAFT, we have provided the training scripts and instruction in `./AdaptiveFinetuning/`.
+Follow the instruction and run the command

 ```
-bash run.sh
+bash train.sh
 ```

 For vocabulary reduction